 If breathtaking is what you are looking for the coast is where you need to head.
 It’s 363 miles of isolated beaches dotted with quaint seaside towns, cliffs, sand dunes, sea stacks jutting out of the ocean, picturesque lighthouses and great spots to view sea lions.

-If you are looking for a unique event Seafair is a summer long festival that takes place throughout Seattle.
+If you’re looking for a unique event, Seafair is a summer-long festival that takes place throughout Seattle.
 At any given time you can take part in the Solstice Parade celebrating artists, watch milk carton boat derbies, or check out the Seafair pirates storming the beach.
 Every town also seems to host their own street fairs where you can check out the local handcrafted scene.

-Hood Canal, Olympic National Park, San Juan Islands, Mount Rainier, Mount St. Helens, Earth Sanctuary, Mount Baker, Mount Hood the list goes on.
-If you are visiting a city you can easily find a National or State park within a hour or two drive from where you are staying.
+Hood Canal, Olympic National Park, San Juan Islands, Mount Rainier, Mount St. Helens, Earth Sanctuary, Mount Baker, Mount Hood – the list goes on!
+If you’re visiting a city, you can easily find a National or State park within a hour or two drive from where you are staying.
 The Cascades surround the area and are beautiful to view from the city but are spectacular to hike through.

-They are rather an inexpensive way to get around and offer some of the best views around.
-Plus if you they aren’t a normal tourist attraction so they will drop you off in non-tourist spots that are fun to explore.
+They’re inexpensive way to get around and offer some of the best views around.
+And since they aren’t a traditional tourist attraction, they will drop you off in non-tourist spots that are fun to explore.

 The coffee culture in the Pacific Northwest is unlike anywhere else in the US.
 Skip Starbucks or anything with a name you recognize and go to any of the local cafes.
 Many coffee shops roast their own beans and if they don’t, they surely buy from local roasters.
 Try a pour over to bring out the flavor profiles or a Chemex to share.